Woosmap/geofencing-android-sdk/doc/EnablingLocation.md

 #### Request background location
 When a feature in your app requests background location on a device that runs Android 10 (API level 29), the system permissions dialog includes an option named  **Allow all the time**.
 If the user selects this option, the feature in your app gains background location access.

 On Android 11 (API level 30) and higher, however, the system dialog doesn't include the  **Allow all the time**  option.
-Instead, users must enable background location on a settings page.
+Instead, users must enable background location on the settings page.

 <p align="center">
   <img alt="Settings" src="https://github.com/woosmap/woosmap-geofencing-android-sdk/raw/master/assets/Settings.png" width="30%">
 </p>

+As long as the user does not enable the background location in the settings, your app will not access to sufficient location to build geographic behaviour profiles (no Visits or ZOI processed by the Geofencing SDK).
+If you want to exploit the full scope of the SDK you'll need to be sure to well inform your users about enabling background collection and what is the added value for them (e.g. fraud detection in banking apps, special offers based on their location for retail, ...).
+In addition to this, you'll need to give them the opportunity from time to time to enable background collection if they did not consent the first time.
+This last point means checking regularly location permissions when the app is in use.

 ## Manifest